DeanDiCarlo/Cyber-Labs/PROJECT.md

 3. Save artifacts as text outputs and keep them sanitized.
 4. Fill in the README using the template.
 5. Commit and push.

-## Notes
-Keep the scope small and finish daily.
-Consistency is the main signal.